mprather1/nuvi_application_project/readme.txt

 Extracts zip files from .bin/download_directory to .bin/data_directory Imports contents of xml files in .bin/data_directory to Redis list entitled 'NEWS_XML'.

-Target url and Redis list can be added as per instructions below.
+Target url and Redis list can be changed as per instructions below.

 Directions: